Social media presents personal injury attorneys with a wealth of opportunities to expand their practice and connect with clients.

 Focusing on Selling, Not Educating

-One of the biggest mistakes personal injury attorneys make on social media is concentrating on self-promotion and selling their services.
+One of the biggest mistakes personal injury attorneys make on social media is concentrating on self-promotion and selling their legal services.

 People turn to social media to connect with friends, be entertained, or learn.
-They don’t join social networks to be sold to.
-Attorneys who focus their content on their own services, achievements, and lawyer awards set themselves up for disappointment.
+They don't join social networks to be sold to.
+Attorneys who focus their content on their own services, achievements, and set themselves up for disappointment.

-Steps to Launch Your Social Media Presence
+Steps to Launch a Strong Social Media Presence

 Following the steps below, you'll be on your way to implementing a targeted social media strategy.